jasonyang5/Asset-Pricing-Oeconomica/lectures/lecture2.md

 * Usually you will want to combine both!
 * Don't worry about other kinds of regressions like loess, quadratic, etc- we will cover that in the regression part of the quarter (in a few weeks).
-* If you don't specify a method, it will default to "loess", which isn't  always linear
+* Please do specify a method, the default (in my experience) is almost always not what I wanted it to be.

 ## Axis Adjustments
 Zoom in (points outside range will be considered in geom_smooth regression)